radiantlogic-v8/documentation-new/documentation/cloud-manager-guide/admin/user-management/edit-user.md

 ![image description](images/edit-delete-envs.png)

-Once you have updated the user environment assignments, select the checkmark (checkmark icon) to set the new environment assignments.
+Once you have updated the user environment assignments, select the **checkmark** to set the new environment assignments.

 ![image description](images/edit-env-checkmark.png)